BuckWoody/PresentationsAndBlogs/K8s2AzureSQL/README.md

 <img src="https://github.com/BuckWoody/PresentationsAndBlogs/blob/master/K8s2AzureSQL/graphics/FlaskReturn01.png?raw=true" alt="drawing" width="800"/>

-> **Important Considerations:** When building production application, it is strongly recommened to avoid using the administrator account to access the database.
-Read here more details on how to set up an account for your application: [Create and connect to an Azure SQL DB in 6 easy steps](https://devblogs.microsoft.com/azure-sql/create-and-connect-to-an-azure-sql-db/).
-Also, the provided code is heavily simplified so that you can easily get started with Python and Kubernetes in Azure.
-For a complete example on how to create API with Python and Azure SQL, take a look here: [Creating a REST API with Python and Azure SQL](https://github.com/Azure-Samples/azure-sql-db-python-rest-api/)
+> **Important Considerations:** When building production applications, you should avoid using the administrator account to access the database.
+[Read more here for details on how to set up an account for your application.](https://devblogs.microsoft.com/azure-sql/create-and-connect-to-an-azure-sql-db/).
+The code in this article is simplified so that you can quickly get started with applications using Python and Kubernetes in MicrosoftAzure.
+[Check this resource for a complete example on how to create API with Python and Azure SQL Database.](https://github.com/Azure-Samples/azure-sql-db-python-rest-api/)

 ## Deploy the Application to a Docker Container
 A Container is a reserved, protected space in a computing system that provides isolation and encapsulation.
 To create one, you use a Manifest file, which is simply a text file describing the binaries and code you wish to contain.
 Using a Container Runtime (such as Docker), you can then create a binary Image that has all of the files you want to run and reference.
 From there, you can "run" the binary image, and that is called a Container, which you can reference as if it were a full computing system.
 It's a smaller, simpler way to abstract your application runtimes and environment than using a full Virtual Machine.
 [You can learn more about Containers and Docker here.](https://learn.microsoft.com/en-us/dotnet/architecture/microservices/container-docker-introduction/docker-defined)